How To Calculate Your Affordability - Now vs Later

 They can also opt to make less down payment upfront, though it’s always recommended to pay more from the get-go so that you pay less interest.

-According to the PropertyGuru Malaysia Property Market Index Q3 2020 report, the overall asking prices for the entire country has remained relatively stable in Q2 2020 despite the Movement Control Order (MCO).
-However, there was a dip in the supply level of properties on the market.
+According to the PropertyGuru Malaysia Property Market Index Q3 2021 report, the overall asking prices for the entire country has remained relatively stable in Q2 2021 despite the various lockdowns.

 But with wave after wave of job cuts, many Malaysians who might have been keen to purchase the home they’ve been eyeing on find themselves robbed of the ability to do so.